ksiabani/react-task-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on how to perform common tasks.
 You can view a live demo [here](https://ksiabani.github.io/react-task-map/).

 ## Table of Contents